tkruse/build-bench/README.md

     # to run for just selected buildsystems, e.g. maven vs. gradle:
     $ make clean maven gradle

+    # to run for just selected buildsystems in particular versions
+    $ make clean maven3.3.3 gradle2.7

 The process is configured using variables that can be changed, the configs folder has a `defauls.mk` file setting defaults, and some example files for different kinds of builds.

 It is possible to run a custom Benchmark configuration using: